|Transportation to Concord, Mass.|

 Boston - Concord by Bike & Train

 MBTA Commuter Rail trains on the Fitchburg line depart Boston's North Station and Cambridge's Porter Square station and travel to Concord and beyond.
-Bicycles are permitted on the trains, so you can take your bike to Concord and back; or go one way on the train and ride along the Minuteman Bikeway the other way, stopping in Lexington to see the sights (map).
+Bicycles are permitted on non-rush hour trains, (the rules are here) so you can take your bike to Concord and back; or go one way on the train and ride along the Minuteman Commuter Bikeway the other way, stopping in Lexington to see the sights (map).